ragnarr18/tick_tack_toe/README.md

 Server

-  -cd ./serve/
+  cd ./serve/

-  -npm install
+  npm install

-  -npm start
+  npm start

 Client

-  -cd ./client/
+  cd ./client/

-  -npm install
+  npm install

-  -npm start
+  npm start

 then open up two browsers on localhost:3000,
 I recommend using Firefox for one and Chrome for the other, so there is no need to go into localstorage and clear out keys!